hello-aaronprice/LearningGolang/README.md

 ### Docker Compose

 As the application got more complex and a Database is required.
-I've added a docker compose file to create both the `my-go` and `my-db` containers with the required configuration setup on the same network whilst exposing the necessary ports to the host
+I've added a docker compose file to create both the `my-app` and `my-db` containers with the required configuration setup on the same network whilst exposing the necessary ports to the host
 The application can be started with

 ```bash